davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

     avg / total       0.89      0.86      0.87     83596

-The embeddings methods shows very low results, the representation based on the word2vec was just a naive way to get sentence embeddings, more robust methods could be explored like concatenating each words vector into a single vector, and give it as input to a neural network.
+The embedding method shows very low results, the representation based on the word2vec was just a naive way to get sentence embeddings, more robust methods could be explored like concatenating each word's vector into a single vector and giving it as input to a neural network.

-The doc2vec vectors were generated with gensim out-of-the-box, some parameter tunning on vectors generation process might give better results.
+The doc2vec vectors were generated with gensim out-of-the-box, some parameter tuning on the vectors generation process might give better results.

 Also, word2vec and doc2vec, since they have a much lower dimension, i.e. 300 compared to 50 000 up to 100 000 of the TF-IDF weighted vectors, could probably be achieved with a non-linear kernel.